Home > News & Updates > Wireless Robotics Platform with XBee Remote Control

 Summary of Wireless Robotics Platform with XBee Remote Control

-Parts used in the Remote-Controlled Robotics Platform:
+Parts used in the Wireless Robotics Platform:

 • 4WD mobile platform

-• Seeeduino Mega (Arduino)
+• Seeeduino Mega Arduino

 • Adafruit motor shield